Find the Best Mortgage

 Learn About Rates & Mortgages

-Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto mortgage advisors receive daily, designed to help you make informed mortgage decisions whenever you need a new mortgage or renew/refinance an existing one.
+Welcome to our Frequently Asked Questions (FAQ) section, where we answer the most frequently asked questions our nesto mortgage advisors receive daily.
+This section is designed to help you make informed mortgage decisions whenever you need a new mortgage or renew/refinance an existing one.

 Understanding Today’s Best Mortgage Rates in Canada

 Mortgage shopping can be confusing, especially if you’re a first-time home buyer.
-There are a lot of different terms and options out there, and it can be tough to know where to start.
-This section will cover some of the most common questions and terms when shopping for a mortgage in Canada.
-By the end, you should better understand the process and related terms to help you find the best mortgage rate in Canada.
+There are numerous terms and options available, and it can be challenging to know where to begin.
+This section covers some of the most common questions and terms to consider when shopping for a mortgage in Canada.
+By the end, you should have a better understanding of the process and related terms to help you find the best mortgage rate in Canada.

 What is a mortgage?

 A mortgage is a loan used to purchase property, which acts as security for the loan.
-A mortgage tends to be for a large sum and is usually paid off over 25 or 30 years.
+A mortgage typically involves a large sum and is usually paid off over 25 or 30 years.
 Even though the property is the collateral, the borrower retains ownership while paying off their mortgage.

 What is a mortgage rate?